nodef/keyboard-logger.windows/README.md

-#cs-keyboard-logger
+# keyboardlogger

-**cs-keyboard-logger** is a key logger that can records keystrokes in the machine on which it was executed once.
+**keyboardlogger** is a key logger that can records keystrokes in the machine on which it was executed once.
 It does not require administrator priviliges to be executed on a computer.
 Once, executed it runs in the background, and automatically registers itself as a startup program.
 From